On the operator norm of a Hermitian random matrix with correlated entries: Proof of in the General Case

-\underline{\smash{Step 2: Sum-In}}\\ Similar to the proof of~\eqref{2-cumu-term}, we aim to rewrite the matrix elements obtained in Step 1 into vectors of the form~\eqref{def-vector-t} and perform a sum-in procedure to replace some of the indices with vectors in the remaining 2- and 3-cumulants.
+\begin{proof}[Proof of Lemma~\ref{2-3-cumu-bound}] We extend the proof Lemma~\ref{estimates2} to include 3-cumulants and show that~\eqref{CR} holds up to a factor of~$\sqrt{N}$.
+The modifications to each step are given below.

+\underline{\smash{Step 1: Rewriting}}\\ Since the summation over internal indices in 3-cumulants does not interfere with~\eqref{CR}, we restrict to rewriting the 2-cumulants that involve internal indices and obtain the desired form via~\eqref{rewrite-goal-generalized}.
+Recall that certain properties only hold for the pairs in~$\smash{\widetilde{C}(\pi)}$ such that, e.g., two edges adjacent to an edge with nonzero weight may still belong to the same~3-tuple.
+As before, we rename the remaining~$k'$ summation indices as~$b_1,\dots,b_{k'}$ and denote the matrices obtained along the rewriting procedure as $M^{(i)}$ with $i$ in some index set $J$.
+Recall that $\|M^{(i)}\|\leq CN^{w_i}$ where $w_i\neq0$ is the weight of the corresponding edge in the graph.

+\underline{\smash{Step 2: Sum-In}}\\ In this step, we focus on the terms specific to 3-cumulants that are not covered by the argument in Lemma~\ref{estimates2}.
 Consider the possible subgraphs in which an edge with nonzero weight is adjacent to two edges that belong to the same~3-tuple.
-Here, rewriting and estimating the term using the vectors in~\eqref{def-vector-t} fails similarly to the second part of Example~\ref{ex-intindices} such that the corresponding terms have to be treated differently.
-We visualize the respective subgraphs in Fig.~\ref{fig5} below, where edges belonging to the same~3-tuple are indicated by the same color and~$w_j$~(resp.~$w_{j_1},w_{j_2}$) denotes some nonzero edge weight.
-For simplicity, the labels of the individual vertices and edge weights that are equal to zero are left out and the remainder of the graph is indicated by horizontal~dots.
+Here, rewriting and estimating the term using the vectors in~\eqref{def-vector-t} fails similarly to the second part of Example~\ref{ex-intindices}.
+We visualize the respective subgraphs in Fig.~\ref{fig5} below, where edges belonging to the same~3-tuple are indicated by the same linestyle and~$w_j$~(resp.~$w_{j_1},w_{j_2}$) denotes some nonzero edge weight.
+For simplicity, edge weights that are equal to zero as well as the labels of most vertices are left out and the remainder of the graph is indicated by horizontal~dots.

+We gather the 3-cumulant and the matrix element(s) corresponding to the respective subgraphs in Fig.~\ref{fig5} into one term that we refer to as type~1,~2 or~3, respectively.
+For example, the left type 1 graph translates to the product